perkee/qmk_firmware/keyboards/lets_split/keymaps/perkee/README.md

     - Every modifier has a tap behavior so US brackets are available from this layer
     - swap space and backspace
     - See diagram, honestly
+    - XO is command when held, backspace when tapped
+    - X1 is command when held, space when tapped
+    - X2 is control when held, enter when tapped
 - Lower layer
-    - numpad number layout and just one dedicated screencap key (cmd shift 4)
+    - numpad number layout
+    - two dedicated screencap key (CAPP: cmd shift 4) and (CAPW: cmd shift 3)
     - also a reset key so you don't have to hit pins with a paper clip.
 - Upper layer
     - vi arrow layout and some symbols
+    - command plus numbers

+Pretty graphical layout of keyboard [here](http://www.keyboard-layout-editor.com/#/gists/6f49fdce9c9dfb3b8bbb6c55a300b318)

 ## Layouts